History of Guyana: Linden Forbes Sampson Burnham

 Born in 1923, Forbes Burnham was the sole son in a family that had three children.
 His father was headmaster of Kitty Methodist Primary School, which was located just outside Georgetown.
 As part of the colony's educated class, young Burnham was exposed to political viewpoints at an early age.
 He did exceedingly well in school and went to London to obtain a law degree.
 Although not exposed to childhood poverty as was Jagan, Burnham was acutely aware of racial discrimination.

-The social strata of the urban Afro-Guyanese community of the 1930s and 1940s included a mulatto or "coloured" elite, a black professional middle class, and, at the bottom, the black working class.
+The social strata of the urban Afro-Guyanese community of the 1930s and 1940s included a mulatto or "coloured" elite, a black professional middle-class, and, at the bottom, the black working-class.
 Unemployment in the 1930s was high.
 When war broke out in 1939, many Afro-Guyanese joined the military, hoping to gain new job skills and escape poverty.
 When they returned home from the war, however, jobs were still scarce and discrimination was still a part of life.
 At that time, Guyana had a low gross national product, but mineral resources such as silver, wheat, timber, peanuts, and food processing.

 Founding of the PAC and PPP

 The springboard for Jagan's political career was the Political Affairs Committee (PAC), formed in 1946 as a discussion group.
-The new organization published the PAC Bulletin to promote its Marxist ideology and ideas of liberation and decolonization.
+The new organisation published the PAC Bulletin to promote its Marxist ideology and ideas of liberation and decolonisation.
 The PAC's outspoken criticism of the colony's poor living standards attracted followers as well as detractors.

 In the November 1947 general elections, the PAC put forward several members as independent candidates.
-The PAC's major competitor was the newly formed British Guiana Labour Party, which, under J.B.
+The PAC's major competitor was the newly formed British Guiana Labour Party (BGLP), which, under J.B.
 Singh, won six of fourteen seats contested.
 Jagan won a seat and briefly joined the Labour Party.
 But he had difficulties with his new party's centre-right ideology and soon left its ranks.
 The Labour Party's support of the policies of the British governor and its inability to create a grass-roots base gradually stripped it of liberal supporters throughout the country.
 The Labour Party's lack of a clear-cut reform agenda left a vacuum, which Jagan rapidly moved to fill.
 Turmoil on the colony's sugar plantations gave him an opportunity to achieve national standing.
-After the June 16, 1948 police shootings of five Indo-Guyanese workers at Enmore, close to Georgetown, the PAC and the Guiana Industrial Workers' Union (GIWU) organized a large and peaceful demonstration, which clearly enhanced Jagan's standing with the Indo-Guyanese population.
+After the 16 June 1948 police shootings of five Indo-Guyanese workers at Enmore, close to Georgetown, the PAC and the Guiana Industrial Workers' Union (GIWU) organised a large and peaceful demonstration, which clearly enhanced Jagan's standing with the Indo-Guyanese population.

 After the PAC, Jagan's next major step was the founding of the People's Progressive Party (PPP) in January 1950.
 Using the PAC as a foundation, Jagan created from it a new party that drew support from both the Afro-Guyanese and Indo-Guyanese communities.
 To increase support among the Afro-Guyanese, Forbes Burnham was brought into the party.